wither/wither.github.io/_posts/2023-01-09-throwback.markdown

 ![time root flag](/assets/img/posts/throwback/64_timerootflag.webp)

-# THROWBACK-DC01
+## THROWBACK-DC01
 ---

+### Password Spraying DC01

-I then used this list of users in combination with the weak p assword list that I used to spray the mail server, to spray t he Domain Controller (DC01) with crackmapexec:
+I then used this list of users in combination with the weak password list that I used to spray the mail server, to spray t he Domain Controller (DC01) with crackmapexec:

 ```shell